j3rrywan9/typescript-study/doc/javascript_the_definitive_guide.md

 That result may or may not be ready yet, and the Promise API is intentionally vague about this: there is no way to synchronously get the value of a Promise;
 you can only ask the Promise to call a callback function when the value is ready.

+So, at the simplest level, Promises are just a different way of working with callbacks.
+However, there are practical benefits to using them.
+One real problem with callback-based asynchronous programming is that it is common to end up with callbacks inside callbacks inside callbacks, with lines of code so highly indented that it is difficult to read.
 Promises allow this kind of nested callback to be re-expressed as a more linear *Promise chain* that tends to be easier to read and easier to reason about.

 #### 13.2.1 Using Promises